munna9/devops-codes/usermanagement/README.md

 * Must be stored in a cookbook under recipes directories.
 * Must be added to a run-list before it can be used by the chef-client

-Please read attributes section for configuration paramaters for any recipe(s)
+Please read attributes section for configuration parameters for any recipe(s)

 ### usermanagement::ecr_deploy

-Deploys cp_usermanagement container by referring data bag item cp_usermanagement of services data bag.
+Deploys usermanagement container by referring data bag item usermanagement of services data bag.

 1. Loads data bag referred by vault_name and app_name.
 1. Pulls docker image from Elastic container registry to the running node.
-1. It runs container with specifications mentioned under data bag item cp_usermanagement of services data bag.
+1. It runs container with specifications mentioned under data bag item usermanagement of services data bag.

 ### usermanagement::ecr_undeploy

-Remove Deployed cp_usermanagement container by referring data bag item cp_usermanagement of services data bag.
+Remove Deployed usermanagement container by referring data bag item usermanagement of services data bag.

 1. Loads data bag referred by vault_name and app_name.
-1. Container stopped and removed after deregistering from ELB if defined.
+1. Container is stopped and removed after deregistering from ELB if defined.
-1. It removes images from the host.
+1. It removes image(s) from the host.

 ## Maintainers

 * Rajesh Jonnalagadda (<rajesh.jonnalagadda@phenompeople.com>)
-* Venkat Bumireddy    (<venkat.bumireddy@phenompeople.com>)
+* Hadassah Pearlyn (<hadassah.nagathota@phenompeople.com>)

 ## License and Authors